 Saint of the Day for June 10

-Blessed Joachima’s Story
+Saint Joachima’s Story

 Born into an aristocratic family in Barcelona, Spain, Joachima was 12 when she expressed a desire to become a Carmelite nun.
 But her life took an altogether different turn at 16 with her marriage to a young lawyer, Theodore de Mas.
 Both deeply devout, they became secular Franciscans.
 During their 17 years of married life they raised eight children.

 Four years later, with some of her children now married and younger ones under their care, Joachima confessed her desire to a priest to join a religious order.
 With his encouragement, she established the Carmelite Sisters of Charity.
-In the midst of the fratricidal wars occurring at the time, Joachima was briefly imprisoned and, later, exiled to France for several years.
+In the midst of the fratricidal wars occurring at the time, Joachima was briefly imprisoned and later exiled to France for several years.

 Joachima understands loss.
-She lost the home where her children grew up, her husband and, finally, her health.
+She lost the home where her children grew up, her husband, and finally her health.
 As the power to move and care for her own needs slowly ebbed away, this woman who had all her life cared for others became wholly dependent; she required help with life’s simplest tasks.
 When our own lives go spinning out of control, when illness and bereavement and financial hardship strike, all we can do is cling to the belief that sustained Joachima: God watches over us always.